willaliburd/Sugarcityslices/Regulatory/Food-handler-class.md

 ALL FOOD HANDLERS
  Wash hands and arms oftenDry hands and arms using a single use papert towel or hand dryer.
 Use paper towel to turn off facet and open the door.

+ <h1>REPORTING HEALTH ISSUES</h1>
+ Tell employees to let you know when they're sick.
+Symptoms are vomiting, diarrhea, jaundice, fever, or if someone they live with is sick.
+ Prevent them working with
+ -Exposed food
+ -utensils
+ -equipment
+ or make them stay home.